react-querybuilder/react-querybuilder/docs/api/api.md

-  defaultOperator?: string; // Default operator for this field (if not provided, then `getDefaultOperator()` will be used) defaultValue?: any; // Default value for this field (if not provided, then `getDefaultValue()` will be used) placeholder?: string; // Value to be displayed in the placeholder of the text field validator?: RuleValidator; // Called when a rule specifies this field (see the [main validator prop](#validator) for more information)
+  defaultOperator?: string; // Default operator for this field (if not provided, then `getDefaultOperator()` will be used) defaultValue?: any; // Default value for this field (if not provided, then `getDefaultValue()` will be used) placeholder?: string; // Value to be displayed in the placeholder of the text field validator?: RuleValidator; // Called when a rule specifies this field }
-}
 ```